-Fire And Halo
+Fire and Halo sail variants

 It has been decades since a racing dinghy for the larger helm has been launched.
 Yet in this time the population has grown – apparently, we are mostly heavier and larger than in the past.

 During this period there has also been a series of technical developments that made rigs more adaptable and easier to use.
 The impact of innovations such as composite masts and modern sail materials on racing is that today lighter and lighter helms can handle boats that years ago would have effectively been denied to them.